nystudio107/craft-imageoptimize/README.md

 The only configuration for ImageOptim is in the `config.php` file, which is a multi-environment friendly way to store the default settings.
 Don't edit this file, instead copy it to `craft/config` as `imageoptim.php` and make your changes there.

-The `activeProcessors` array lets you specify which of the image optimization tools to use for which file types.
+The `activeImageProcessors` array lets you specify which of the image optimization tools to use for which file types.

 The `imageProcessors` array specifies the path and options for each of the image optimization tools.